3 Tips to Build a Stronger Fashion Brand

 As much as this can be perceived as a highly profitable endeavour, there are still some risks to take into consideration.

-Companies which monetise their brand too much, ‘spamming it’ over an excessive range of products will incur in brand dilution or loss of perceived brand value.
+Companies that monetise their brand too much, ‘spamming it’ over an excessive range of products will incur in brand dilution or loss of perceived brand value.

 Another common risk associated with this strategy instead relates to developing line-extensions through third-party manufacturers who don’t provide the same level of quality in comparison to the core product categories produced internally to the organisation.
 This difference in quality, will again be likely to result in a damaging effect for the company.